ebarrieau/pid-complete/README.md

-# node-red-contrib-pid-complete
+# pid-complete

-A node-red node to perform PID Calculations.
+A node-red node to perform PID Calculations and autotuning.

 # Getting started